Use this Keto Grocery List Guide as a keto shopping list for beginners to help you navigate what foods you can eat on a keto diet.

 - Flax seeds

 Fats are an integral part of the keto diet!
 For more detailed information, check out our article High Fat Foods for Keto – The Fatty Details You Need to Know.

 Keto Vegetables Grocery List

-The only non-starchy vegetables you may want to avoid are ones that 1) you are allergic too, 2) you have a sensitivity to (ask me to find out how), 3) don’t agree with you digestively.
+The only non-starchy vegetables you may want to avoid are ones that 1) you are allergic too, 2) you have a sensitivity to (ask your doctor to find out how), and 3) don’t agree with you digestively.